 Diamondback took their expertise in road bikes and started applying it to exercise bikes around 10 years ago.
 The company also produces ellipticals, treadmills, and rowers.

 The company prides itself in making high-quality exercise machines at a reasonable price.
 They are also known for their impressive warranties and customer service.
 I will spend more time on these down below.

 Diamondback Fitness, and the 510Ic Indoor Cycle specifically, have won several “Best Buy” awards from various magazines.
 The 510Ic finds itself on most fitness bloggers’ “Best Of” lists.
 It’s also considered one of the most popular indoor cycles on the market.

 Long story short, this bike is considered by most to be one of the top home exercise bikes on the market today.

 The 510Ic Indoor Cycle

 Ok, let’s get to the good stuff.
-I mentioned that I have owned the 510Ic for about 6 weeks now.
+I mentioned that I have owned the 510Ic for awhile now.
 I’ve been using it about 3x/week, so I feel I have enough experience with the product to give an educated review.

 I did a lot of research before I made this purchase.
 I mean, come on, of course I did.
 What kind of fitness blogger would I be if I didn’t do my homework?
 Like many of you, I read reviews, compared warranties, checked weight capacities, learned about available programs, and compared probably 10 or so different indoor cycles before deciding on this particular exercise bike.